Breathe Better with Whole-Home Air Filtration in Hurricane

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters last longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

-There are several different types of electronic filtering systems you can use in your home.
+There are a couple of electronic filtering systems you can use in your home.